 BIW Member Interview

-Moe: When did you first know you wanted to be a writer?
+Moe: When did you know you wanted to be a writer?

-Moe: Describe three lessons you’ve learned about writing.
+Moe: Describe three lessons you have learned about writing?

 Moe: What are you working on now?